wp-plugins/nextgen-facebook/readme.txt

 = 6.7.3-dev2 =

-Added support for older WooCommerce v1.x functions and methods, allowed definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constants, reformatted social button HTML to use a single line to avoid extra paragraph HTML tags.
+Added support for older WooCommerce v1.x functions and methods, allowed definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constants, re-formatted social button HTML to use a single line to avoid extra paragraph HTML tags.

 = 6.7.2 =